SimonBaron/pubmed-to-bibtex/README.md

 ### Return citations by pubmed ID

 eg:

     $python pub_to_bibtex.py 26944449

-*return bibtex format for pubmed article with id 26944449*
+ return bibtex format for pubmed article with id 26944449

     $python pub_to_bibtex.py 26944449 18206625

-*sequentially return multiple article, ids 26944449 and 18206625*
+sequentially return multiple article, ids 26944449 and 18206625

-$python pub_to_bibtex.py 26944449 18206625 -f filename.bib
+    python pub_to_bibtex.py 26944449 18206625 -f filename.bib

-*create (or overwrite) file "filename.bib" containing bibtex format citations for articles 26944449 and 18206625*
+create (or overwrite) file "filename.bib" containing bibtex format citations for articles 26944449 and 18206625

 ### Search functionality

 eg:

     $python pub_to_bibtex.py --s heatmaps

-*return 20 (default) citations about heatmaps*
+return 20 (default) citations about heatmaps

     $python pub_to_bibtex.py --s -n 3 heatmaps

-*return citations for the first 3 entrez search results for the phrase "heatmaps"*
+return citations for the first 3 entrez search results for the phrase "heatmaps"

     $python pub_to_bibtex.py --s -n 3 heatmaps -f mybib.bib

-*create or overwrite a file (mybib.bib) containing the first 3 entrez search results for the phrase "heatmaps"*
+create or overwrite a file (mybib.bib) containing the first 3 entrez search results for the phrase "heatmaps"

 Search functionality is provided by Entrez esearch, details can be found on their [help page](http://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.ESearch)